Corner Farm village

 farmland

-Corner Farm Village is working to permanently protect this agricultural and riparian land in the Orchard Homes area of Missoula.
+With a community land trust, Corner Farm Village permanently protected this agricultural and riparian land in the Orchard Homes area of Missoula in 2024.

 Village